 Dr. Theresa Williamson, a city planner, is the executive director of Catalytic Communities (CatComm), an empowerment, communications, think tank, and advocacy NGO working since 2000 in support of Rio’s favelas.
 In addition to fostering peer-to-peer networking, strategic training and media support on behalf of community organizers, the organization has become known for advocating a community-controlled asset-based development approach to informal settlements.
 Theresa is an outspoken and respected advocate on behalf of Rio de Janeiro’s favelas to help ensure they are recognized for their heritage status and their residents fully served as equal citizens.
 She has published several book chapters, four opinion pieces published in The New York Times, and has been cited in dozens of publications, with appearances on The Today Show, Vice, and HBO.
 Dr. Williamson received the 2012 NAHRO John D. Lange International Award for her contributions to the international housing debate and the 2005 Gill-Chin Lim Award for Best Dissertation on International Planning.
-She is also editor-in-chief of RioOnWatch, CatComm’s internationally recognized watchdog news site and favela news service recognized for its work in preparing international journalists covering the Olympics, and local debates on housing in Rio.
-Dr. Williamson earned her undergraduate degree from Swarthmore College and her Ph.D. in City and Regional Planning from the University of Pennsylvania.
+She is also editor-in-chief of RioOnWatch, CatComm’s internationally recognized watchdog news site and favela news service regarded for its work in informing and influencing international journalists covering the Olympics, and local debates on housing in Rio.
+Dr. Williamson earned her B.A. in Biological Anthropology from Swarthmore College and her Ph.D. in City and Regional Planning from the University of Pennsylvania.